carlopacioni/vortexRdata/cran-comments.md

 * checking package dependencies ...
 NOTE
   No repository set, so cyclic dependency check skipped

     This NOTE only occurred on winbuilder.
-This package has no dependencies, as it contains only data (.Rda and raw text files).
+This package has no dependencies, as it contains only data (.rda and raw text files).

 This package serves as an auxiliary data package for our main package vortexR to keep vortexR's installed package size to a minimum.